 S. Edward Sulkin Endowments

-- The Lorraine Sulkin Schein Distinguished Professorship in Microbial Pathogenesis
+- Lorraine Sulkin Schein Endowed Distinguished Professorship in Microbial Pathogenesis

-In 1989, Lorraine Sulkin Schein generously endowed the S. Edward Sulkin Visiting Professorship to allow the Microbiology Department to host annually a scientist of the highest calibre working in a subdiscipline of Microbiology.
-As such, the Sulkin Visiting Professorship each year marks a major event for the Department and for UT Southwestern.
+In 1989, Lorraine Sulkin Schein generously endowed the S. Edward Sulkin Visiting Lectureship in Microbiology to allow the Microbiology Department to host annually a scientist of the highest caliber working in a subdiscipline of microbiology.
+As such, the Sulkin Visiting Lectureship each year marks a major event for the Department and for UT Southwestern.

 1990 – Phillip A. Sharp

 2002 – Arnold J. Levine